canyakora1/canyakora1/README.md

 - 🔭 I’m currently working on [Mini AWS security projects](https://github.com/canyakora1/mini-aws-security-projects)

-- 🌱 I’m currently learning **Vulnerable word loads and their remediation in AWS, GCP.
-Azure**
+- 🌱 I’m currently learning **How to automate Event driven security and remediation in the Cloud environment**

 - 👨‍💻 All of my projects are available at [https://github.com/canyakora1?tab=repositories](https://github.com/canyakora1?tab=repositories)